JereNwa/JereNwa/README.md

 ## Hey there! 👋
 🔭 I’m currently working on learn-to-code-in-html.
 (See below to contribute!)

-💻 I can code in HTML, CSS and a bit of Python.
+💻 I love coding in HTML and CSS!

 🌱 I’m currently learning JavaScript, C++ and Swift.